sofiedeweer/hpc-course-utilities/installation-mk.md

   }
 ```

+2. Change the current directory to the shared folder `cd /home/jellyfish/shared-folder`.

-2. Make sure the Eigen module is loaded: `module load eigen`
+3. In the container, make sure the Eigen module is loaded: `module load eigen`.

-3. Compile and run the test:
+4. Compile and run the test:
 ```bash
 g++ -I ${mkEigenInc} test-installation.cpp -o test-installation ./test-installation